Umbria family holidays

 Essential travel information for Umbria with kids

-Two-centre holiday ideas in Umbria with kids: Umbria works well combined with a beach holiday in neighbouring Tuscany or Le Marche.
+Umbria works well combined with a beach holiday in neighbouring Tuscany or Le Marche.
 Alternatively, you could start with a city break in Rome, Bologna or Florence followed by a week relaxing in Umbria.
+If you fancy doing a road trip across central Italy, I have devised an itinerary taking in Tuscany, Umbria and Le Marche.

 More on Italy: